By Kelly Medinger

 The Knott Foundation awarded Oblates a challenge grant to replace the roof on their Chapel and Sacred Heart Hall, which are located at the center of the Motherhouse and serve the Sisters and community on a daily basis.
 The Sisters more than doubled the Foundation’s grant by raising money from the Bunting Family Foundation, the Mother Mary Lange Guild, and the Sisters themselves.

 “The roof was leaking.
-We knew it would take miracle to raise the money to fix it,” states Sister Rita Michelle.
+We knew it would take a miracle to raise the money to fix it,” states Sister Rita Michelle.
 She laughs remembering the Order’s 190th anniversary celebration where the Sisters creatively placed potted plants in various locations to catch the drips of water.

 A path to sainthood